-A server implementation needs to determine which level of support it will offer clients.
+A server implementation determines which level of support it will offer clients.
 Based on this level of support, it MUST return a server version that corresponds to that support.
 A server cannot mix and match functionality.
 To support functionality at one server version level, the server MUST support all functionality from previous server version levels.